novayo/LeetCode/0387_First_Unique_Character_in_a_String/README.md

 * Memory Usage: 13.9 MB, less than 6.52% of Python3 online submissions for First Unique Character in a String.

 > find counter, loop counter key to shorten times of looping

+---

+try_4.py: O(n)

+* Runtime: 132 ms, faster than 39.42% of Python3 online submissions for First Unique Character in a String.
+* Memory Usage: 14.2 MB, less than 47.76% of Python3 online submissions for First Unique Character in a String.

+> queue